oarevalo/BugLogHQ/README.md

 5. Installation and Usage Notes:
 --------------------------------------------------------------------------------------
 * To install BugLog just unpack the zip file into the root of your webserver.
-BugLogHQ assumes it will be installed on a directory or mapping named /bugLog.
+BugLogHQ assumes it will be installed on a directory or mapping named /bugLog, but you can actually put BugLog anywhere you want, even on the web root.

 * Run the corresponding SQL script for your database.
 The script can be found in the /install directory.
 This will create the necessary tables.